Europe's retailers chase sales boost with Black Friday offers

 In the UK the annual promotional event, which has historically focused on electrical goods, has been mainly online since 2014 when it was marred by chaos and scuffles in stores.

-“I think it will be our busiest trading day of the year,” John Rogers, chief executive of electricals to toys retailer Argos, which is owned by Britain’s second biggest retailer Sainsbury’s (SBRY.L), told Reuters on Friday.
+“I think it will be our busiest trading day of the year,” John Rogers, chief executive of electricals to toys retailer Argos, which is owned by Britain’s second biggest retailer Sainsbury‘s, told Reuters on Friday.

 Supporters argue carefully planned, targeted promotions with global suppliers allow them to achieve a sales boost, while still maintaining profit margins.